unikraft/summer-of-code-2021/content/en/docs/_index.md

-Unikraft Summer of Code is a **free** two week virtual Unikernel and library Operating Systems workshop held by members of the Unikraft community including professors, lecturers and PhD students from:
+Unikraft Summer of Code is a **free** two week virtual Unikernel and library Operating Systems workshop held by members of the Unikraft community including professors, lecturers, PhD and MSci students from:

  * [University POLITEHNICA of Bucharest](http://nets.cs.pub.ro),
  * [Lancaster University](https://net.scc.lancs.ac.uk),